Pan fried Kumquat Chicken drenched with a sweetish Kumquat Hoisin Sauce and a sprinkling of…

 Theme for the Month

-The theme for this month, CASHEW NUTS was selected by Denise.
+It is Denise’s turn to choose the theme for this month and she chose CASHEW NUTS.
 Roasted cashews are often eaten as a snack in Malaysia but they are seldom used as a main ingredient in cooking.
-Sometimes, it is used in place of buah keras or candlenut as a thickening agent in curries.
+Sometimes, it is used as a substitute for buah keras or candlenut as a thickening agent in curries.
 In this particular curry, I used ground raw cashews in the sauce to make it rich and creamy.
-The roasted cashews added at the very end, provided a nice contrast of textures.
+I also added roasted cashews at the very end to give the curry a nice contrast of textures.
 It is delicious served with steamed basmati rice and mango or lime chutney as a counterpoint to the creaminess.

 Similar Tools Used in Making This Chicken Korma with Cashew Nuts